-- Mongooses can tolerate a certain about of snake venom, whereas meerkats can tolerate some scorpion venom.
-This is suited to there different living conditions.
+- Mongooses can tolerate a certain amount of snake venom, whereas meerkats can tolerate some scorpion venom.
+This is suited to their different living conditions.

 - Mongooses live in many different places, while meerkats live mostly in dry deserts (like the Kalahari in Botswana, South Africa, and the Namib Desert) – where there are a lot of scorpions for them to eat.